ibm-cloud-docs/assistant/index.md

 See [IBM Cloud Terms and Notices](/docs/overview/terms-of-use?topic=overview-terms){: external} for information about the terms of service.

-US Health Insurance Portability and Accountability Act (HIPAA) support is available for Premium plans created on or after 1 April 2019.
+US Health Insurance Portability and Accountability Act (HIPAA) support is available for Premium plans that are hosted in the Washington, DC location created on or after 1 April 2019.
 For more information, see [Enabling EU and HIPAA supported settings](/docs/account?topic=account-eu-hipaa-supported#eu-hipaa-supported){: external}.

 ## Next steps
 {: #index-next-steps}